-H-1B Visa Attorney
+H-1B Visa Lawyers

 The H-1B visa program allows U.S. employers to hire foreign nationals as nonimmigrant workers.
 Through the program, talented foreign nationals are allowed to enter the United States to work in specialty occupations on a temporary basis.
 Specialty occupations can include engineers, architects, mathematicians, educators, research specialists, biologists, and others.
 Foreign fashion models can also use H-1B3 visas to work with a designated employer for up to three years.

 Employers throughout the United States have taken advantage of the H-1B visa to bring qualified specialty occupation workers to work temporarily in the U.S. for years.

 Spouses and children of H-1B workers may also come to the U.S. under an H-4 visa.

 To be eligible for an H-1B visa, the foreign worker must possess specialized knowledge for which he or she has obtained at least a bachelor’s degree (or equivalent).
 Both the U.S. employer and the potential employee must also meet all USCIS conditions and regulations.
 The requirements are meant to make sure that both employer and employee are in compliance with standards set forth by the United States Department of Labor (DOL).
 A major part of meeting these requirements is to file a Labor Condition Application, often referred to as an LCA.

 Following are some of the basic requirements that must be met by both the employer and the potential employee.

 *- Please note that requirements listed below are current at the time of writing but some portions of those requirements are in litigation and subject to change.
 Please contact us for the most up-to-date information regarding all current H-1B Visa requirements. -*